-Salmon studies represent an interesting correlation. searchers on the West Coast isolated an odor so repulsive that it literally halted upstream movement of spawning fish. t another way, this particular odor triggered the fish’s survival instinct that, in turn, overpowered mating instincts.
+Salmon studies represent an interesting correlation.
+Researchers on the West Coast isolated an odor so repulsive that it literally halted upstream movement of spawning fish.
+Put another way, this particular odor triggered the fish’s survival instinct that, in turn, overpowered mating instincts.

 Just as fishermen have learned to control L-serine, deer hunters can follow suit by systematically addressing the alarm odors our bodies produce.

 DETECTION: The Source and Dispersion of Scent

 Here’s a condensed explanation of how you might telegraph your presence in the deer woods: The first odorous clues we leave behind come from our footprints.
 Each foot possesses about 250,000 sweat glands and, in one day, can produce up to a pint of sweat per foot.
 Before long, bacteria dining on this sweat begin excreting their inimitable pungent waste.
 It gets worse.